-One final source of powdery looking remnant is a spray often used to prevent desiccation, a very common winter foliar injury.
+One final source of powdery-looking remnant is a spray often used to prevent desiccation, a very common winter foliar injury.

 The best step to take right away?
 Switch to softened, filtered water if you haven’t already.
 Your tree loves a good shower, so instead of nixing that from your routine, simply switch water sources.

 Also, ditch fertilizer sprays.
 Go for a fertilizer formulated just for fiddle leaf figs—one that you can mix into your root-watering regimen instead.

 Now that you know how to prevent another buildup, let’s deal with the problem at hand: the dappled leftovers from hard water and fertilizer sprays.
 If you have a large fiddle, choose a day to do this when your plant is dry, so you can more easily move it around.
 Follow these steps to remove hard water spots on fiddle leaf fig leaves.

 Start by gathering your supplies:

-1/2 gallon purified or distilled water (70°F to 80°F is best)
+- 1/2 gallon purified or distilled water (70°F to 80°F is best)

-1 tsp. detergent-free soap (True soaps are historically made with natural ingredients like lye, ashes, animal or vegetable fats, and salts, while detergents include materials which have been synthesized into chemicals.
-For more information on the difference between detergents and soaps, check out the short, fascinating ebook from the American Cleaning Institute called The Science of Soap.
-One of the best detergent-free soap options is Dr. Bronner’s pure organic castile soap, which is what we’re using for this demonstration.
+- 1 tsp. detergent-free soap (True soaps are historically made with natural ingredients like lye, ashes, animal or vegetable fats, and salts, while detergents include materials which have been synthesized into chemicals.
+For more information on the difference between detergents and soaps, check out the fascinating short e-book from the American Cleaning Institute called The Science of Soap.
+One of the best detergent-free soap options is Dr. Bronner’s pure organic castile soap, which is what we’re using for this demonstration.)

-Step three: The third and final step is to wash the soap off each leaf.
+Step 3: The third and final step is to wash the soap off each leaf.
 A good shower or outdoor rinse will do the job.
 If you like, tilt your tree slightly so the soapy water runs off each leaf and onto the ground or down the drain, not into your soil.

-There you have it: A before-and-after of our cleaned and rinsed leaves, which are enjoying deep breaths for the first time in a long while.
+There you have it: a before-and-after of our cleaned and rinsed leaves, which are enjoying deep breaths for the first time in a long while.

 A Word of Warning

 It’s tempting to enhance your tree’s shine even more than we already have here.
-However, many of the leaf shining tips out there today can harm your plant in various ways.
+However, many of the leaf-shining tips out there today can harm your plant in various ways.
 Here’s what not to do:

-Don’t scrub or use abrasive pads, wire brushes, or scourers.
+- Don’t scrub or use abrasive pads, wire brushes, or scourers.

-Skip cleansers including “natural” alternatives like vinegar, lemons, baking soda, essential oils, and peroxide.
+- Skip cleansers including “natural” alternatives like vinegar, lemons, baking soda, essential oils, and peroxide.

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt (April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
-Miller, her husband, Joe, and their three children live near Washington, DC, where they own and operate an organic farm.
+Miller, her husband, Joe, and their three children live near Washington, D.C., where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.